tapetums/TTBase/ReadMe.English.md

 ###TTBasePlugin.def
 .def file for export functions of the plugin.
-You may have to update it if the API version of the TTBase system in the future.
+You may have to update it if the API version of the TTBase system is revised in the future.

 ###TTBasePlugin.res
 Resource file for the DLL.